cliffcodes111/Bog_GPT/README.md

 The goal of this code is to create a neural network model that predicts the water table depth of a British peat bog with satellite data.

-The model is trained from existing data from a the Boltonfellend Bog in Carlisle.
+The model is trained from existing data from a the Bolton Fell Moss Bog in Carlisle.
 This bog was chosen due to it having a proportion of area undergoing restoration and a portion of it still experiencing damage from anthropogenic activities.